lightstep/lightstep-tracer-common/client.md

 This specification defines the third generation of LightStep client libraries.
-Whereas first generation client libraries offered Thrift transport, and second generation client libraries added gRPC support, third generation libraries remove both of these in favor of raw http/2 transport using either protobuf or JSON encoding.
+Whereas first generation client libraries offered Thrift transport, and second generation client libraries added gRPC support, third generation libraries remove both of these methods in favor of plain http/2 transport using either protobuf or JSON encoding.
 Third generation client libraries are expected to perform efficiently in both high-throughput and low-resource environments.
 Third generation client libraries offer a user-defined transport option, allowing applications to customize transport and augment tracing data outside the process.